evearmstrong/OptForNNetwork/README.md

 The script "Read-DA-Results...ipynb" plots the cost function versus beta, parameter values versus beta, and prints the precise values of the parameters given a user-specified value of beta.

-* STEP 6: Run prediction, via the estimated parameters (and change the injected current to 'current_square.dat', if you want to look at 'quiescenct' and 'active' mode).
+* STEP 6: Run prediction, via the estimated parameters (and change the injected current to 'current_square.dat', if you want to look at 'quiescent' and 'active' mode).

 Now use the generative model to make a prediction for future times.
 To do this, replace the parameter values with the estimates from Ipopt.
 And compare the resulting integration to the integration of the original ("true") model.